 You can order it cooked to your preference (a nice touch) and the meat is fairly high quality, as is the baguette on which it’s served.
 Horseradish Sour Cream ties the whole thing together, making this one of the best counter service entrees in all of the Magic Kingdom.

 One final item for the “entrees” is the French Onion Soup.
-I’m not normally big on soups, but this was delicious, with the melted cheese and slightly salty broth being a lethal combination.
+I’m not normally big on soups, but this is delicious, with the melted cheese and slightly salty broth being a lethal combination.

 And by lethal, I mean that this is something you’ll find yourself craving after your trip, causing you to start thinking about booking another trip, which would be “lethal” to your finances.
 A bit of a stretch, but we go for the dramatic here! 😉

-It took Walt Disney World nearly a year, but they finally caved to guest demand and added the Grey Stuff Cupcake to the regular menu.
+For dessert, first up is the Grey Stuff Cupcake.
 We thought it was pretty good, but not as great as the hype led us to believe.
 More than anything, this is a novelty dessert offered so that people can say, “try the grey stuff, it’s delicious” and post photos with “clever” captions on Facebook and Instagram.